Diffusion of innovations: Criticism

 Even though there have been more than four thousand articles across many disciplines published on Diffusion of Innovations, with a vast majority written after Rogers created a systematic theory, there have been few widely adopted changes to the theory.
-Although each study applies the theory in slightly different ways, this lack of cohesion has left the theory stagnant and difficult to apply with consistency to new problems.
+Although each study applies the theory in slightly different ways, critics say this lack of cohesion has left the theory stagnant and difficult to apply with consistency to new problems.

 Diffusion is difficult to quantify because humans and human networks are complex.
 It is extremely difficult, if not impossible, to measure what exactly causes adoption of an innovation.
-This is important, particularly in healthcare.
-Those encouraging adoption of health behaviors or new medical technologies need to be aware of the many forces acting on an individual and his or her decision to adopt a new behavior or technology.
-Diffusion theories can never account for all variables, and therefore might miss critical predictors of adoption.
 This variety of variables has also led to inconsistent results in research, reducing heuristic value.
+Compared to other modes of diffusion in natural sciences, diffusion models of innovation also lack a clear understanding of the spatial structure on which innovation is propagated.
+Product management can shape the topology of the diffusion space in numerous different ways by the means of segmentation, product portfolios, and lifecycle management.

 Rogers placed the contributions and criticisms of diffusion research into four categories: pro-innovation bias, individual-blame bias, recall problem, and issues of equality.
 The pro-innovation bias, in particular, implies that all innovation is positive and that all innovations should be adopted.
 Cultural traditions and beliefs can be consumed by another culture's through diffusion, which can impose significant costs on a group of people.
 The one-way information flow, from sender to receiver, is another weakness of this theory.
 The message sender has a goal to persuade the receiver, and there is little to no reverse flow.
 The person implementing the change controls the direction and outcome of the campaign.
 In some cases, this is the best approach, but other cases require a more participatory approach.
 In complex environments where the adopter is receiving information from many sources and is returning feedback to the sender, a one-way model is insufficient and multiple communication flows need to be examined.